openqbit-diy/MiniBlocklyChain/README.md

 The manuals are found in the "HandBooks" directory in the following languages ​​(Spanish, English, Chinese, German, French, Italian, Japanese, Dutch and Portuguese).

 Extensions are found in the "Extensions" directory which are described in detail in the user manual.

+The diffrent extensiond that provide us with levels of security to save, validate and transfer transactions from the Mini BlocklyChain network nodes.

+The security blocks are based on the following extensions:

+I.	  OpenQbitAESEncryption extension.

+II.
+OpenQbitAESDecryption extension.

+III.
+OpenQbitAEStoString extension.

+IV.
+OpenQbitEncDecData extension.

+V.	  OpenQbitFileHash extension.

+VI.
+OpenQbitRSA extension.

+VII.
+OpenQbitSSHClient extension.

+VIII.
+OpenQbitStringHash extension.

+IX.
+OpenSQLite extension.